drewren25/reactWeather/README.md

 "YOURAPIKEYHERE" text in Weather.js and you should be good to go!

 After loading the code into your text editor/IDE and bringing up a browser to run the code, enter a location into the white text input box.
 Locations include: a city(e.g: San Francisco), state/province(e.g: California), country(e.g: United States), continent(e.g: North America), or Earth/Globe.
-After pressing the submit button, a block appears under the input box which gives the name of the location, the current weather description, an image of the weather description, the current temperature, the expected high and low temperatures of the day, and wind speeds.
-Clicking the submit button again will get rid of the block, and clicking it again will re-display it.
-If you wish to display another weather, you can type the location at any time but if a previous weather block is displayed you'll have to click the submit button to undisplay it and then submit the new location to display the new location's weather.
+After submitting the location, a block appears under the input box which gives the name of the location, the current weather description, an image of the weather description, the current temperature, the expected high and low temperatures of the day, and the "feels like" temperature.
+There is also a "see more" at the bottom of the block and clicking it displays another block which shows things such as wind speed, wind direction, and humidity.
+Submitting the location again will get rid of the block, and clicking it again will re-display it.
+If you wish to display another weather, you can type the location at any time but if a previous weather block is displayed you'll have to submit to undisplay it and then submit the new location to display the new location's weather.
 There is another feature as well which is the minimize/maximize button (abbreviated as minMax in the code) next to the location name in the weather block.
 As you can see by using the application, the weather blocks display the entire weather upon your first submit.
 However if you wish, you may minimize this to just the location name and minMax button.
 I added this because I want to later add a feature of being able to add multiple blocks of weather for different locations and having them